 Who may play?

-- All part time and full time students, faculty and staff members of Cedarville University, except as noted below, are eligible to participate in the Intramural Sports Program.
-Spouses of students, faculty and staff members are also eligible to participate.
-Alumni, former students and faculty or staff children are NOT eligible to participate (except in the Bowling league).
+- All part time and full time students, faculty, staff members and official volunteers of Cedarville University, except as noted below, are eligible to participate in the Intramural Sports Program.
+Spouses of students, faculty, staff members and official volunteers are also eligible to participate.
+Alumni, former students and faculty or staff children are NOT eligible to participate.

 - Students must be enrolled in a degree program, must be in good standing (not on academic or disciplinary probation), and must be enrolled in at least one class.